chenyixinabel/CompoundEyes/README.md

 This combination has been proved to have the highest accuracy in all the combinations of three feature extractors.

+All the feature computations are running in parallel in this branch.

 ## Build the project

 To build the project, the first thing to do is to install OpenCV on the computer, which could be as easy as entering: